datacamp-content-public/courses-r-from-scratch/chapter1.md

 We are starting to get to the point where we need variables, of which, more in the next exercises.

-But for now - try calculating the final bill for Alex and Billie using R like a calculator, as we have until now.
-The final bill is their original total, plus tip.
+But for now - try calculating the *final bill* for Alex and Billie using R like a calculator, as we have until now.
+The final bill is their original total, *plus tip*.

 `@instructions`
 Edit the code in the editor to display Alex and Billie's final bill - that is the total without tip, plus the tip.

 `@hint`
 Imagine Alex and Billie's orders were £5 and £6 respectively, then their bill